elimelt/notes/operating-systems/v2-concurrency/4-concurrency-and-threads.md

    // stub.
 The stack starts at the top of the allocated region and grows down. tcb->sp = tcb->stack + INITIAL_STACK_SIZE;
    tcb->pc = stub;
-   // Create a stack frame by pushing stub’s arguments and start address
+   // Create a stack frame by pushing stub's arguments and start address
    // onto the stack: func, arg
    *(tcb->sp) = arg;
    tcb->sp--;